Limalbert96/Dockerized-Lambda-NR-Python/README.md

-# Building Dockerized Lambda with AWS CDK & Cloud Monitoring with New Relic
+# Building Dockerized Python Lambda with AWS CDK & Cloud Monitoring with New Relic

 ##  Background
 This stack will create dockerized lambda (Python 3.11 - ARM_64) that will simulate visitor count.